 A fine inquiry may be placed when items you believe you have returned still appear on your patron record.
-A fine inquiry may be made in person at the Check Out Desk by asking to speak with a manager on duty.
+A fine inquiry may be made in person at the Check Out Desk by asking to speak with a manager or coordinator on duty.

 When is a book overdue?

 A book is overdue if you do not return or renew it on or before the due date.